sonrabakarim/barlkk/_posts/2015-07-05-ultima-underworld-on-rpi.md

 ---
 layout: post
-title: Ultima Underworld on RasPi
+title: Ultima Underworld on RPi
 date: 2015-07-05T23:40:50-05:00
-tags: [raspi, microcontrollers, gaming, dos]
+tags: [rpi, microcontrollers, gaming, dos]
 description: "Transport your gaming mind to 1992 with one of the best RPGs of all time."
 categories: [tutorials]
 ---

 I installed <abbr title="DOSBox is an emulator program that emulates an IBM PC compatible computer running a DOS operating system.">DOSBox</abbr> on my Raspberry Pi today so I could play one of my favorite childhood games: **Ultima Underworld - The Stygian Abyss.** You can [learn more about](http://www.abandonia.com/en/games/193/Ultima+Underworld+-+The+Stygian+Abyss.html) this game on Abandonia.
-If you like what you see, follow this guide to set it up on your RasPi and be instantly transported back in time with this 1992 retro classic.
+If you like what you see, follow this guide to set it up on your RPi and be instantly transported back in time with this 1992 retro classic.

 <figure>
   <img src="/images/ultima-underworld-raspi.jpg" alt="Ultima Underworld main menu.">